tjhickey724/compiler_design/code/MiniC/PA4/PA4c.md

 You will need to extend this to ClassDecl nodes.

-You will also need to uncomment more code in the PA4.jj file
+You will also need to uncomment the code in the PA4.jj file that creates the SymbolTable_Visitor, runs it on the Abstract Syntax Tree, and prints the result, as shown below.
 ``` java
 import syntaxtree.*;
 public class MiniC {

   /** Main entry point. */